 Details of the main policies of corporate governance adopted by the Company can be accessed via links in this statement.

-In accordance with Listing Rule 4.10, this Corporate Governance Statement discloses the extent to which the Company has followed the ASX Recommendations.
-Where a Recommendation has not been followed, the Company will disclose the reasons on why the Recommendation has not been followed.
-Unless otherwise stated, the Company has adhered to the ASX Recommendations for the year to 30 June 2013.
+In accordance with Listing Rule 4.10.3, this Corporate Governance Statement discloses the extent to which the Company has followed the ASX Recommendations.
+Where a Recommendation has not been followed, the Company will disclose the reasons why the Recommendation has not been followed.
+Unless otherwise stated, the Company has adhered to the ASX Recommendations for the year to 30 June 2014.

 PRINCIPLE 1 – LAY SOLID FOUNDATIONS FOR MANAGEMENT AND OVERSIGHT